jj5/kickass-crypto/README.md

 practice.
 In this library if a variable or constant might contain sensitive data it will be named with either "pass" or "secret" as a substring in the name. **_Don't write sensitive data into logs._**

+## Configuration settings

+In addition to inheriting from `KickassCrypto` and overriding particular functionality a lot of configuration is available via the configuration constants.
+Search for `CONFIG_ENCRYPTION` to find what's available.

+Please be advised that at the moment this code is configured directly in the `config.php` file.

+In future the `config.php` file will include two separately managed config files,
+being:

+* etc/keys-round-trip.php
+* etc/keys-at-rest.php

+There will be management scripts for automatically rotating and provisioning keys in these files.

+Experienced Linux users know that you don't edit `/etc/sudoers` directly, you edit it with `visudo` so that you can verify you haven't accidentally introduced a syntax error and hosed your system.

+I intend to provide similar scripts for editing and managing `config.php` and other config files.
+So stand-by for those updates.
+In the mean time...
+_just be very careful_.

+One thing you should be very careful you don't do is manage your keys in anything other than a PHP file with a ".php" file extension.
+If you put your keys in a ".ini" file or something like that _they might very well be served as plain text by your web server_.
+So don't do that.
+Also be careful not to introduce syntax errors into your config file or other source files running in production because details might leak with the potential resulting error messages.

 ## Configurability and extensibility